What is a leased line?

 - Making phone calls.

-- Enabling staff with remote access.
+- Enabling remote access for staff.

 - Carrying data and internet traffic within a network.